feltech/OpenAssetIO/doc/decisions/DR016-One-to-many-result-paging.md

 paging through the results of a database query, presenting a familiar interface for plugin authors, and mapping well to common back-end SDKs.

+The additional complexity of the interface compared to a page token solution, for plugin authors, host authors and future language bindings, is small compared to the advantages in extensibility.
+For example, we do not foresee any issues in following the existing pattern of the (prototype) C API.

+Enforcing excessively stateful or complex functionality on the cursor object, e.g. by mandating `skip` or `remaining` methods, as used in the sketched examples, is a cause for concern.
+We do not propose to mandate such methods.
+Methods may be added, but most if not all will be optional such that the host will have to test the capabilities of the cursor object before using them.

 ## Appendix: Considering manager implementations

 The following subsections sketch some possible implementations of